chrisgrieser/shimmering-obsidian/documentation/Breaking Changes.md

 - `osettings` keyword *for updating the documentation search* has been renamed `oupdate` for consistency.
 - Attachment search removed for now, as it would crowd the now enhanced main search too much.
 If there is demand for it, I will implement a new, separate attachment search.
 [Please create a GitHub issue if you are interested in this.](https://github.com/chrisgrieser/shimmering-obsidian)
 - removed CSS Snippet toggling, as there are now [multiple](https://github.com/chetachiezikeuzor/MySnippets-Plugin) [plugins](https://github.com/deathau/snippet-commands-obsidian) that do that better
-- removed hotkey for font-base64-conversion for decluttering.
+- removed hotkey for font-base64-conversion for de-cluttering.
 (You can still set one of your own, if you want to!)

 *when updating to 2.1*
 - removed `osettings` command – improved version now available via the command `o,`.
 See [Settings-Search](Settings%20Search.md).